|Location:||Near Malpaíses. Villa de Mazo. Barranco de La Chicharra. 9 km from the airport.|

 |1961||excavation by L. Diego Cuscoy.|

 |1984||declared a Monumento Histórico - Artístico (Historic Monument).|

 |25-MAR-1999||Parque Arqueológico de Belmaco inaugurated.|

 Cueva de Belmaco, inhabited by the Guanche, is today an archaeological park.
-The life a culture of the Canarian natives is explained in and around the cave.
+The life and culture of the Canarian natives is explained in and around the cave.
 The cave is a huge shelter, which is interpreted as the audience hall of a local king.
-Of course, this interpretation is more or less fantasy, as the archaeological evidence does not exist.
+Of course, this interpretation is more or less fantasy, as archaeological evidence does not exist.

 After the occupation of the Canarian Islands by the Spanish, this cave was used as a workshop, a stable, a barn, and at last as the place of catholic passion plays.
 The stone oven in the cave was built much later, probably while it was used as a workshop.
-The cave engraving in and around the cave are of Guanche origin.
+The cave engravings in and around the cave are of Guanche origin.